top of page

 Bagworms

 Those strange looking things hanging onto junipers and Leyland cypress are bagworms.
 By the time you can see them, they've stripped the foliage from your plant.
-Lucky for you, there's a spray that helps to control worms.
-You need to get started so you can save your plants.
+Lucky for you, we have some products we recommend: Hi Yield® Bug Blaster and Natural Guard Caterpillar Spray with BT.
+You need to stay on top of that to save your trees.

 Pruning